tomsch420/probabilistic_model/doc/nyga_distribution.md

 The likelihood of such a split is given by assuming a uniform distribution on the left and right side of the split.
-This constructs a deterministic mixture of uniform distributions where the weights are given by the relative sum of weights on the left and right side of the split.
+This constructs a deterministic mixture of uniform distributions where the log_weights are given by the relative sum of log_weights on the left and right side of the split.

 \begin{align*}
 w_{total} &= \sum_{i=1}^N w_i \\